The first volume of diaries from a bestselling author and former director of both the National Portrait Gallery and the Victoria & Albert Museum.

 The Alan Clark diaries of cultural politics - SUNDAY TIMES

 Society loves an eccentric as long as he delivers the goods, and Sir Roy Strong unquestionably has delivered them.
 The diaries are compulsive reading

-Sir Roy Strong CH, historian, diarist and gardener, was director of the National Portrait Gallery and the Victoria & Albert Museum.
-He is author of some forty books on a wide variety of subjects.
-In 1982 he was knighted for his services to the arts, and in 2016 he was made a Companion of Honour in recognition of his contribution to the country's cultural life.
-He lives, writes and gardens in Herefordshire.
+Sir Roy Strong CH, historian, diarist and gardener, was Director of the National Portrait Gallery and the Victoria & Albert Museum.
+He is the author of some forty books on a wide variety of subjects.
+He has recently reissued two volumes of his diaries: SPLENDOURS AND MISERIES and SCENES AND APPARITiONS.
+His acclaimed THE STORY OF BRITAIN was updated and reissused in 2018.